Sai-Busireddy/face-recognition-insightface/readme.md

 # Fingerprint & Face Verification

-## A modern web application for secure, lightning-fast biometric verification using fingerprints and facial recognition.
+## A modern web application for secure, lightning-fast biometric verification using fingerprints and facial recognition

 ## Table of Contents